Give yourself the best chance of a complete recovery

 - Premiums for Cancer Care are reviewed annually.
 You can expect your premiums to increase as you get older.

-- There's a 30 day no-obligation period, giving you further peace of mind in knowing that if you change your mind in this time, we'll refund 100% of the premiums you've paid.
+- There's a 30 day no-obligation period, giving you further peace of mind in knowing that if you change your mind at this time, we'll refund 100% of the premiums you've paid.

 - You should also consider that Cancer Care is not an investment policy, which means that if you decide to cancel your policy, you won’t receive any benefit or premium refund.